Osama-Yousef/data-structures-and-algorithms-python/data_structures_and_algorithms/data_structures/linked_list_insertions/README.md

 * `insertBefore(value, newVal)` function :  which add a new node with the given newValue immediately before the first value

 * `insertAfter(value, newVal)` function :  which add a new node with the given newValue immediately after the first value node

+## Whiteboard
+* see it on this link : https://drive.google.com/file/d/1Lal8WI-6EaGiDVOd-v63jcUruogjxC5l/view?usp=sharing